CentricEU/Local4Local/README.md

 # 🌍 Local4LocalEU Project

 Welcome to the **Local4LocalEU** project!
-'Localforlocal' project evolved into the 'Gemeentepassen' project.

 This README provides all the necessary instructions to set up and run the application on your local machine.

-The repository for the 'Gemeentepassen' project is here: [https://github.com/CentricEU/local4local.](https://github.com/CentricEU/gemeentepassen)
+This project manages local services and municipal connections.
+The Local4LocalEU established here evolved into the Gemeentepassen project.

-The project is founded by the EU NGI Program.
+The project is funded by the EU NGI Program and consists of an Angular frontend, Spring Boot backend, and PostgreSQL database.

-The project is composed of:
+->  The Gemeentepassen repository is available at https://github.com/CentricEU/gemeentepassen.

-- **Frontend:** Angular
-- **Backend:** Spring Boot
-- **Database:** PostgreSQL

 ---